2008 WNBA draft

 The WNBA draft is the league's annual process for determining which Women's National Basketball Association teams receive the rights to negotiate with players entering the league.
 The 2008 draft was held on April 9.

 A lottery was held on October 23, 2007.
 The Los Angeles Sparks received the first overall selection of the upcoming 2008 draft.
 The Chicago Sky received the number two selection.
 The Minnesota Lynx came up with the third overall selection, followed by the Atlanta Dream expansion franchise at four, the Houston Comets at number five, and the Washington Mystics at number six.
 Some of the top draftees were Candace Parker, Sylvia Fowles, Candice Wiggins, Crystal Langhorne, and Tasha Humphrey.

 Top pick Candace Parker went on to become the first WNBA player to be the league's Rookie of the Year and MVP in the same season.
 Fourth pick Alexis Hornbuckle became the first person to win a national championship in college (with the University of Tennessee) and a WNBA title (with the Detroit Shock) in the same calendar year.

+A separate expansion draft for the Atlanta Dream took place on February 6, 2008.